pokt-network/docs/v0/economics/monetary-policy/README.md

 ---
-description: An overivew of the monetary policy of POKT.
+description: An overview of the monetary policy of POKT.
 ---

 # 🏦 Monetary Policy